rmchecklist/learnign/Git_BitbucketandSourcetree.md

  # Pushing changes
      - git push origin master -> we are pushing local changes to repo master branch repo, after this command all changes will be available in the remote repo/orgin

+ # Pulling changes

+ - git pull -> fetch all changes from remote repo and merge the changes. it's a combination of 2 commands
+    - git fetch and git merge

+# Setting up and SSH key

+- ssh-keygen --> generate ssh key
+      Simply enter when prompt to enter the file and password key will be generated under ~/.ssh(~ -> home dir) view the key ==> ls ~/.ssh

+Add public key to bitbucket
+  Click on the avator(bottom left), settings ==> Security==> SSH-keys ==> Add key

+  copy the key using following commands
+  MAC OS ==> pbcopy < ~/.ssh/id_rsa.pub
+  Linux ==> cat < ~/.ssh/id_rsa.pub
+  Windows ==> clip < ~/.ssh/id_rsa.pub

+  Paste key, Set label name as Default key or something else and Click on Add key

+  Add key to local through command line

+    ssh -T git@bitbucket.org